2D-Block Geminals: a non 1-orthogonal and non 0-seniority model with reduced computational complexity: Computational cost reduction by orthogonality constraints

 \underline{\textbf{Case 1: $\mathfrak{B}(i_1)\ne\mathfrak{B}(j_1)$}}\\ Two distinct blocks are broken and must be associated with the same pair of geminals in the bra and in the ket, of indices say $(k_1,k_2)$.
 The two blocks being $1$-orthogonal, the algebra is the same whether the spins of the orbitals in each block are the same or not.
 The formulas for $^2\Gamma^{\alpha,\alpha}$ are the same as those for $^2\Gamma^{\alpha,\beta}$.
 However, only the cases where $i_1<j_1$ and $i_2<j_2$ are relevant.\\

 \underline{\textbf{Case 2: $\mathfrak{B}(i_1)=\mathfrak{B}(j_1)$}}\\ It is not possible to annihilate two spin-orbitals of the same spin in a given block, since all the blocks only contains $(S_z=0)$-geminals.
-So this case does not give any nonzero contribution.\\
+So this case does not give any non-zero contribution.\\

-The expressions obtained for $^2\Gamma$ are extremely simple to compute, provided that we have an efficient way of calculating the $\mathcal{S}_{n\smallsetminus\{u_1,\ldots,u_p\}}^{m'\smallsetminus\{y_1,\ldots,y_q\}}$'s with $p,q\le 2$.
+The expressions obtained for $^2\Gamma$ are extremely simple to compute, provided that we have an efficient way of calculating the $\mathcal{S}_{n\smallsetminus\{u_1,\ldots,u_p\}}^{m'\smallsetminus\{y_1,\ldots,y_q\}}$'s with $p,q\le 2$.\\